nicketm/mybots/README.txt

     Summary:
-        The goal of this project was to create a car-like robot that could carry a passenger(a cube) and carry it straight through a pathway created signified by obstacles without letting the cube fall.
+        The goal of this project was to create a car-like robot that could carry a passenger(a cube) and carry it straight through a pathway signified by obstacles without letting the cube fall.

     Reproduction Steps:
         1. run 'python search.py'